suncoast-devs/handbook/curriculum/back-end/full-stack-i/assignments/dinosaurs.md

     - [ ] This command will let the user type in the information for a dinosaur and add it to the list
   - [ ] Remove a dinosaur
     - [ ] This will delete a dinosaur by name
+  - [ ] Transfer
+    - [ ] Add the ability to update a dinosaur to a new enclosure
   - [ ] quit the program
     - [ ] this will stop the program

 #### Capstone

 - [ ] Work on your wireframes and ironing out your idea.
 Work with your instructors and peers to work out the kinks.
 Ideas should be approved by tomorrow.
+- [ ] If you idea is approved start coding.
+- [ ] Start thinking and mapping out your ERD for your database

 ### Adventure Mode

-- [ ] Add the ability to update a dinosaurs
-- [ ] Add a nice user experience to the console app.
-Include features such as `Try again` and `Welcome, press enter to start`
-- [ ] Start thinking and mapping out your ERD for your datbase

-### Epic Mode

 - [ ] Eventually we will be using a MVC application structure.
 To prepare for this, refactor your code to have all your business logic in separate class and all your console interaction in the main class.

+### Epic Mode

 ## Additional Resources